. Hydration Hacks for Diabetes: Refreshing and Blood Sugar-Friendly Sugar Free Drinks

 • Try infusing your water with some fruit, veggies, or fresh herbs such as strawberries and lemons or cucumber and mint.

-• Get a water bottle that brings you joy and keep it with you, refill it several times throughout the day.
+• Get a water bottle that brings you joy, keep it with you, and refill it several times throughout the day.

 • Use a water tracking app such as WaterMinder, Waterllama, or Plant Nanny to help ensure you are getting enough water every day.

-• Change up the temperature of your H2O.
+• Change up the temperature of your water.
 If it is cold outside, a nice cup of hot water with some lemon might be comforting.
 If it is a blistering hot summer day, treat yourself to a large glass of ice water.

 How Much Water Do I Need?

 A simple way to estimate your baseline water needs is to multiply your body weight in pounds by 0.67.
 This gives you the number of ounces of water you should aim for daily.
-You will need to increase this futher if you are doing intense exercise or in a hot climate and sweating a lot.
+For example, if you weigh 160 pounds, you would need about 107 ounces of water daily (160 X 0.67).

 Does Water Lower Blood Sugar?

-You have probably heard that if your blood sugar is elevated, you should drink water to help it come down.
+You have probably heard that if your blood sugar is elevated, you should drink water to help it decrease.
 While water itself doesn’t directly lower blood sugar, it can play a role in influencing blood sugar levels by preventing dehydration, flushing out extra sugar through the urine, and keeping the kidneys healthy.

 So, while water isn’t exactly a magic bullet for lowering blood sugar, its crucial role in hydration and kidney function makes it an important part of managing blood sugar levels, especially for individuals with diabetes.

-Non-Caffeinated Drink Ideas
+Non-Caffeinated Sugar Free Drink Ideas

 • Flavored still water (unsweetened): If bubbles aren’t your thing, you may enjoy a flavored water like Hint Water